 The A6100 sports a 24-megapixel APS-C sensor that’s smaller than full-frame, helping the camera keep its low profile.
 While that does mean low light performance won’t match the full-frame Sonys, it still delivers excellent results for most situations.

 You also get Sony’s incredible 425-point hybrid autofocus system.
 Like the latest A7 models, the A6100 includes Sony’s artificial-intelligence-based Real Time Tracking and Real-Time Eye autofocus technologies for recognizing and following subjects.
 Its especially useful when shooting photos at 11 fps, the A6100’s maximum burst speed.
 From keeping up with your pets to capturing all the action of your kid’s little league game, the A6100 has it covered.

 Beyond still photography, the A6100 is a strong performer for movies, too.
 It shoots 4K video and gives you a microphone jack if you want to get serious about upping the audio quality.

 While the A6100 is missing out on extras like the image stabilization — a feature included in the pricier Sony A6600 — the camera wraps several big features into an affordable, compact camera.
 I’m not the biggest fan of Sony’s menu system, but the A6100’s touchscreen makes it easier to use and lends the camera a smartphone-esque feel, making it approachable to first-time camera buyers.

-If you don’t need the class-leading autofocus of the Fujifilm X-T200, which features a more refined control layout and better screen and viewfinder., you may want to check out the
+If you don’t need the class-leading autofocus of the Sony A6100, you may want to check out the Fujifilm X-T200, which features a more refined control layout and better screen and viewfinder.

 Why should you buy this: Exceptional, full-frame 4K video quality.